 The tree-lined downtown streets lead to over 30 public parks, none better than Rinconada Park.
 The city’s pleasant year-round weather means there’s no bad time to enjoy a picnic.
 From there, enjoy the great dining scene fueled by local students before exploring the Baylands Nature Preserve.

 Home to the fifth largest population in California, Fresno is the gateway to some of the state’s best national parks.
 But the city itself is well worth a visit.
 It’s a family-friendly destination with plenty of attractions to keep young and old entertained.

-Fresno features a number of wonderful parks to enjoy, including Roeding and Woodward parks.
+Located in the San Joaquin Valley, Fresno features a number of wonderful parks to enjoy, including Roeding and Woodward parks.
 The former is home to the city’s Chaffee Zoo and features a sprawling lake within its 90 acres.
 Woodward Park is on the San Joaquin River and is home to the annual Shakespeare Festival.

 You’ll find live sporting events, including regular baseball and basketball, in town.
 But the real action lies east where you’ll find Yosemite and the Sierra National Forest.
 Read more: Where to Stay in Yosemite

 Healdsburg is another city within Sonoma County that should be on your radar.
 The rolling hills and glistening lakes lead you to the charming town, a popular weekend destination for those in San Francisco.

 Because of this, you’ll find plenty of elegant bed and breakfasts.
 Plus cozy cafes and cute bakeries all within the heart of wine country.
 Healdsburg is bucolic but far from a sleepy small town.
 Just steps away from award-winning wineries, Healdsburg shares Napa Valley’s love of great wine and mouthwatering food.